brendansparrow/brendansparrow-com/pages/home.md

 ### Dine Delivered

 The highlight of my 4-year stint at Sheffield agency, [Aspire Creative](https://www.aspirecreative.co.uk), was building this award-winning catering experience for Dine.
-The project involved planning, designing and coding the user flows and design system for an interactive menu-building app, tailored specifically for large events organisers and caterers.
+The project involved planning, designing and coding the user flows and design system for an interactive menu-building app, tailored specifically for large events organisers.
 Not only was it great fun, but it went on to win [Best Use of Technology](https://www.thecaterer.com/articles/532082/cateys-2018-best-use-of-technology-award-dine-delivered) at the 2018 Catey Awards.

 <ul class="list-inline">
   <li>